 What is an EMT?

-An EMT is the first step in becoming a Paramedic.
+An EMT or Emergency Medical Technician training (EMT training), is the first step in becoming a Paramedic.
 Emergency Medical Technicians (EMTs) are healthcare professionals trained in emergency Basic Life Support (BLS).
 They may work in the pre-hospital setting on a ground or air ambulance or in the fire department.
-They may also work in doctors offices, hospitals, casinos or as dispatchers.
+EMTs may also work in doctors offices, hospitals, casinos or as dispatchers.